Icinga/icinga2/doc/5-configuring-icinga-2.md

 --------------------|-------------------
 PrefixDir           |**Read-only.** Contains the installation prefix that was specified with cmake -DCMAKE_INSTALL_PREFIX.
 Defaults to "/usr/local".
 SysconfDir          |**Read-only.** Contains the path of the sysconf directory.
 Defaults to PrefixDir + "/etc".
+ZonesDir            |**Read-only.** Contains the path of the zones.d directory.
+Defaults to SysconfDir + "/zones.d".
 LocalStateDir       |**Read-only.** Contains the path of the local state directory.
 Defaults to PrefixDir + "/var".
 PkgDataDir          |**Read-only.** Contains the path of the package data directory.
 Defaults to PrefixDir + "/share/icinga2".
 StatePath           |**Read-write.** Contains the path of the Icinga 2 state file.
 Defaults to LocalStateDir + "/lib/icinga2/icinga2.state".